shrutika00/multi-agent-assistant/README.md

-# Collaborative Multi-Agent Assistant

-Assignment L3-01: Multi-Agent System where multiple AI agents collaborate to answer a user's request.
+ Multi-Agent System where multiple AI agents collaborate to answer a user's request.
 Built with **FastAPI** and **Google Gemini API** for the backend, and a clean, minimal **Vanilla HTML/CSS/JS** frontend.

 ---